 I’ve mentioned the free trial a couple of times already, but here are all the details about it:

 It is a 7-day free trial and it gives you unlimited access to everything available in your selected language, just like a regular subscription.
 To sign up for it, you will be asked to select your preferred type of subscription and form of payment.
 If you don’t cancel before the seventh day, it will charge you automatically and start right away.

 Two types of subscriptions are available: yearly ($5.60 per month / $67 per year, for a single user) and the family plan ($8.25 per month / $99.00 per year, for up to four accounts for the price of one).
 Lingopie’s Family Plan is great value so consider this before purchasing a single licence.
 Get the entire family involved.

 All plans are paid upfront.
 In both cases, you can start with the free trial first.
-Note that there is no free plan, but the trial will get you acquainted with the software.
+Note that there is no free plan, but the trial will get you acquainted with all the features of the software.

 You can cancel your subscription from the profile section of your account on the web app.
 However, note that when signing up via the Lingopie Mobile App, the cancellation must be handled by the actual app from the App Store.
 The same when you select Paypal as your payment option.
 You will need to cancel the subscription from your Paypal account.

 As part of their extra features, the Lingopie team has special offers for teachers and schools (called the Academic pricing plans).
 Within the contact us section, this option comes up among other titles under getting started.